 Currently, there are 222 cardinals in the Catholic Church.
 124 of these are eligible to vote and 98 are not — a cardinal must be younger than 80 to be an elector.

 The Catholic church teaches that the original cardinals in Rome were the seven deacons of the seven regions of the city.
-Similar to current cardinals, these leaders had the closest access to the pope.
+Like current cardinals, these leaders had the closest access to the pope.

 Although the exact nature and role of being a cardinal have changed throughout the centuries, cardinals have always had special privileges and duties.
 [3]

-In the 16th century, Pope Sixtus V set the total number of cardinals to seventy and specified that six of these cardinals had to be bishops, fourteen of them deacons, and fifty of them deacons.
+In the 16th century, Pope Sixtus V set the total number of cardinals to seventy and specified that six of them had to be bishops, fourteen deacons, and fifty deacons.

 Each successive pope followed this cap of seventy cardinals until the 20th century when Pope John XXIII exceeded the limit.